cirving13/haskell-blog/DATATYPES/DATATYPES.md

 data Name = Constructor 1 <args> | Constructor <argv> | ...

-So in Haskell we have the chance to create our own datatypes, which are similar to creating a struct in C. For get a better grasp of this idea, here are some examples....
+So in Haskell we have the chance to create our own datatypes, which are similar to creating a struct in C. For get a better grasp of this idea, here are some examples...

 #### Example 1
 ```